 FAQs: Justice Fellowships

-• Early May – A diverse selection committee of stakeholders gathers to review all Justice Fellow applications.
+• March 2024 – A diverse selection committee of stakeholders gathers to review all Justice Fellow applications.
 IJC Staff reviews applications recommended by the selection committee and schedules interviews with prospective Fellows.

-• Mid-May – Interviews are scheduled; Finalists and those placed on the waitlist are notified; Finalists engage in “pre-matching” with potential host organizations
+• March – April 2024 – Interviews are scheduled; Finalists and those placed on the waitlist are notified; Finalists engage in “pre-matching” with potential host organizations.

-• June – Matches are completed and offers are extended to the new class of Justice Fellows matched with their host organizations
+• May 2024 – Matches are completed and offers are extended to the new class of Justice Fellows matched with their host organizations.

-• September – New class of Justice Fellows starts
+• September 2024 – New class of Justice Fellows starts.

 What support will I receive as an IJC Fellow?